bergeramit/AdvanceOSFinalProject/FinalReport.md

 ### 3.2.1.
 What this setup actually have?

 First this setup runs two servers, both of which has a simple search requests policy.
-However, one of the servers enforces this policy using eBPFs while the other uses simple python program to do so.
+However, one of the servers enforces this policy using eBPFs while the other uses simple python program to do so. (see server_app.py
+)
-Both servers run as docker containers and are set to be in the same network as the client.
+Both servers run as docker containers and are set to be in the same network as the client. (see the docker files and command line arguments)

-Our client is a simple testing script that will send alot of queries to the two servers and log the time it took for each to respond.
+Our client is a simple testing script that will send alot of queries to the two servers and log the time it took for each to respond. (see client_app.py)

 ### 3.2.2.
 What are the policy?

 We tested a simple black character policy - which means, if the client send the character 'A' that the query should be discarded.

+### 3.2.3.
+Testing Parameters

+Host (server and client): Ubuntu 18.04, 64bit

+Queries sent: 2000

+Queries that should be filtered out: 1000 (half)

+Network topology: loopback

+Server and Client environment: both were programed using python3

+eBPF compiled: BCC compiler

 ## 3.3.
 Results

 ### 3.3.1.
 The difference between server_without_filter and server_with_filter